jysandy/jysandy.github.io/content/posts/gradient-water-rendering.md

     caption="Waves modelled as a sum of sine functions.
 [View this graph](https://www.desmos.com/calculator/weldkgdm6q)" >}}

-In order for lighting to be computed correctly, the normals at each point on the surface must also be computed according to the height function.
+To compute accurate lighting, I needed to calculate the normals for each point on the surface based on the height function.
 For any surface, the normal vector \(N(x,y)\) is the cross product of the binormal and tangent vectors at any point \((x,y)\).
 The binormal and tangent vectors are two orthogonal vectors that are tangential to the surface.
 Since the height function is an analytical function, the binormal and tangent vectors can also be computed analytically as the partial derivatives in the \(x\) and \(y\) directions respectively.
 The normal vector \(N(x,y)\) can then be computed as:

 \[N(x,y)=\left( -\frac{\partial}{\partial x}H(x,y,t), -\frac{\partial }{\partial y}H(x,y,t),1 \right)\]

-The partial derivative of our wave function of choice \(W_{i}(x,y,t)\) is:
+The partial derivative of my wave function of choice \(W_{i}(x,y,t)\) is:

 \[
 \frac{\partial}{\partial x} W_i(x, y, t) =